DBCDK/hejmdal/README.md

   Number of continous failed logins from the same ip-adress.
 Defaults to 100

 - `FL_IP_BLOCK_SECONDS` : `failedLogin.ip.blockSeconds`
   Number of seconds an ip-adresse will be blocked.
-Defaults to 60
+Defaults to 120

 - `FL_IP_RESET_SECONDS` : `failedLogin.ip.resetSeconds`
   Number of seconds a failed ip login is kept.
-Defaults to 600
+Defaults to 86400

 - `FL_USER_MAXFAIL` : `failedLogin.userId.maxFails`
   Number of continous failed logins using the same userId.
 Defaults to 5

 - `FL_USER_BLOCK_SECONDS` : `failedLogin.userId.blockSeconds`
   Number of seconds an userId will be blocked.
-Defaults to 30
+Defaults to 60

 - `FL_USER_RESET_SECONDS` : `failedLogin.userId.resetSeconds`
   Number of seconds a failed userId login is kept.
-Defaults to 600
+Defaults to 86400

 - `HASH_SHARED` : `hash.shared`
   Hash salt secret.
 Generally used to generate and check hash keys